Denzil Garrison

 Denzil Garrison (November 20, 1926 – January 15, 2018) was an American attorney and politician who served in the Oklahoma Legislature from 1957 to 1974.
 He was a member of the Republican Party.

 Early life and family

 Denzil "Denny" Doss Garrison, was born on November 20, 1926, in Norman, Oklahoma, to Nita Ellen Smith and Joseph Don Garrison Sr. His father was a World War I veteran and the Norman Public Schools superintendent while his mother was a piano teacher.
 He attended Jefferson Grade School and Norman Junior High School.
-When his father was enlisted during World War II, he transferred to Columbus High School in Georiga, but he returned to Norman to graduate from Norman High School in 1944.
+When his father was enlisted during World War II, he transferred to Columbus High School in Georgia, but he returned to Norman to graduate from Norman High School in 1944.
 Despite an offer to play football at the University of Oklahoma, Garrison initially enlisted in the United States Marine Corps in March 1945 and he was accepted into Officer Candidate School.